victorsc45/Portfolio/README.md

 # Instulation

-N/A at this time simply follow the url and the links in the page
+> N/A at this time simply follow the url presented above and follow the links in the Portfolio to learn more about my projects and me!

 # Review